cventastic/cert_helper/README.md

-### companion container for dshackle to generate needed certificates
+### companion container for to generate needed certificates

 ### needs .env